Our Clinical Team.

-Marjorie serves as a Health & Wellness Counselor in the College of Medicine at the University of South Alabama.
-She is a PhD with 35 years experience as an Occupational Therapist, holds a doctorate in Health Education and Community Health and a Masters in Clinical Mental Health Counseling.
-She works with Veterans in a private practice, using a solution-focused, strengths-based approach to counseling with the ability to integrate other theoretical approaches to meet the needs of individual clients.
-She is focused on health promotion and prevention, family and relationship issues, and helping others overcome grief and trauma.
+Marjorie serves as the Director of Program Development at VRR.
+She has a PhD and 35 years of experience as an Occupational Therapist, holds a doctorate in Health Education and Community Health, and a Masters in Clinical Mental Health Counseling.
+Dr. Scaffa has written several occupational therapy textbooks focused on community-based practice.
+She works with Veterans using a solution-focused, strengths-based approach to therapy with the ability to integrate other theoretical approaches to meet the needs of individual clients.
+She has expertise in health promotion and prevention, family and relationship issues, and helping others overcome grief and trauma.

 Lloyd Michael Austin, Peer Support